Manu (Hinduism): Bibliography

-The texts ascribed to the Svayambhuva Manu include Manava Grihyasutra, Manava Sulbasutra and Manava Dharmashasta (Manusmṛti or "rules of Manu").
+The texts ascribed to the Svayambhuva Manu include Manava Grihyasutra, Manava Sulbasutra and Manava Dharmashastra (Manusmṛti or "rules of Manu").

 In Jainism

 Jain theology mentions the 14th patriarch named Nabhiraja, mentioning him also as Manu.
 This, state scholars, links Jain tradition to Hindu legends, because the 14 patriarchs in Jain tradition are similar to the 14 Manus in Hindu legends.
 The Manu of Jainism is the father of 1st Tirthankara Rishabhanatha (Adinatha).
 This ancient story is significant as it includes one of earliest mentions of ikshu (sugarcane) processing.